- Elected to the House of Representatives for Hume, New South Wales, 2013. Re-elected 2016, 2019 and 2022

 - One of the major clients of Angus Taylor’s $400 million agricultural investment fund, Growth Farms Australia, is the UK hedge fund boss Michael Hintze who was identified as one of the anonymous funders of Nigel Lawson’s climate sceptic think-tank the Global Warming Policy Foundation.

-- Energy Minister Angus Taylor has at least 24 staff in his of office.
-These include Liam O’Neil who previously worked for the corporate lobby group Bespoke Approach.
-Bespoke Approach was established in 2008 by Alexander Downer, Andrew Butcher, Nick Bolkus, and lobbyist Ian Smith, and has worked for a number of resources companies, including Xstrata (which merged with Glencore in 2013), Woodside Energy and Petrochina.
+- Energy Minister Angus Taylor has at least 24 staff in his office.
+These include Liam O’Neil, who previously worked for the corporate lobby group Bespoke Approach.
+Bespoke Approach was established in 2008 by Alexander Downer, Andrew Butcher, Nick Bolkus, and lobbyist Ian Smith, and has worked for a number of resources companies, including Xstrata (which merged with Glencore in 2013), Woodside Energy and PetroChina.

 - Angus Taylor’s sister, Bronnie Taylor, was elected to NSW Parliament in 2015 and became parliamentary secretary to the deputy premier, John Barilaro, in 2017 and has been parliamentary secretary for southern NSW since 2016.
-Barilaro, the NSW Nationals Leader and Monaro MP, has been a long time proponent of “clean coal” generation and was a vocal supporter of a government led takeover of the Liddell coal- red power station if its owner AGL would not extend its life.
-His views have since changed and he claims to no longer support new coal generation however he begun support investement in nuclear energy projects.
+Barilaro, the NSW Nationals Leader and Monaro MP, has been a long-time proponent of “clean coal” generation and was a vocal supporter of a government-led takeover of the Liddell coal-fired power station if its owner AGL would not extend its life.
+His views have since changed, and he claims to no longer support new coal generation however, he begun to support investement in nuclear energy projects.

-- Angus Taylor’s office is under police investigation after relying on falsifyed documents to attack Sydney’s lord mayor Clover Moore, after Moore declared a climate emergency in June 2019.
+- Angus Taylor’s office was under police investigation after relying on falsified documents to attack Sydney’s lord mayor Clover Moore, after Moore declared a climate emergency in June 2019.